microsoft/ApplicationInsights-iOS/README.md

 <a id="download"></a>
 ## Download & Extract

-1. Download the latest [AppInsights SDK for iOS](https://github.com/Microsoft/AppInsights-iOS/releases/download/v1.0-alpha.2/AppInsights-1.0-alpha.2.zip) framework.
+1. Download the latest [AppInsights SDK for iOS](https://github.com/Microsoft/AppInsights-iOS/releases/download/v1.0-alpha.3/AppInsights-1.0-alpha.3.zip) framework.

 2. Unzip the file.
 A new folder `AppInsights` is created.

 3. Move the folder into your project directory.
-Usually, 3rd-party code is put into a subdirectory named `Vendor`.
-If it doesn't exist, create it and put the folder there.
+We usually put 3rd-party code into a subdirectory named `Vendor`, so we move the directory into it.

 <a id="xcode"></a>
 ## Set up Xcode

 1. Drag & drop `AppInsights.framework` from your project directory to your Xcode project.
-2. Similar to above, you should create a group `Vendor` in your project and drop the `AppInsights.framework` there.
+2. Similar to above, our projects have a group `Vendor`, so we drop it there.
 3. Select `Create groups for any added folders` and set the checkmark for your target.
 Then click `Finish`.
 4. Select your project in the `Project Navigator` (⌘+1).
 5. Select your app target.